pawn-lang/YSI-Includes/YSI_Core/y_compilerdata/api.md

 ## Compiler Pass

-The PAWN compiler makes two passes over the code.
-The first pass builds a list of all the functions that exist, and the second pass builds the code with this information.
-This is why code using `#if defined Hooked_OnGameModeInit` works, even when that function is later in the code.
+The PAWN compiler makes two or three passes over the code.
+The first pass builds a list of all the functions that exist, and the second pass builds the code with this information - this is why code using `#if defined Hooked_OnGameModeInit` works, even when that function is later in the code.
+The third pass is an emergency pass to correctly generate tag returns code without `forward` and gives a warning.
 We can use this future knowledge to work out which pass the compiler is in and define symbols based on that:

 ```pawn
 // 0 for first pass, 1 for second.